axbjos/axnetlabs-mariadb-install/README.md

 ### MySQL Installation

-Run the following commands in succession to update the server.
+Run the following commands in succession to update the server:

     sudo apt update
     sudo apt upgrade

+Install the MariaDB distro of MySQL:

     sudo apt install mariadb-server

+Check the status:

     sudo systemctl status mariadb

+Check the version:

     mysql -V

 The "systemctl" command above is used to manage "services" installed on the server.
 The MariaDB is installed as a "service."
 In other words an application, in this case a database, that will run whenever the server is running.
 The command "systemctl status mariadb" should show that the status of the DB is "active (running)".
 If not, there was a problem.